natalieagus/50005-2023/_os_notes/week1-4_mpm.md

 The reason for the need of multiprogramming are as follows:

-- <span style="color:#f7007f;"><b>Single users must be prevented from keeping CPU and I/O devices busy at all times.</b></span>
+**Single user must be prevented from keeping CPU and I/O devices busy at all times.**

-  - Since the clock cycles of a general purpose CPU is very fast (in Ghz), we don't actually need 100% CPU power in most case
-  - It is often _too fast_ to be dedicated for just one program for the entire 100% of the time
-  - Hence, if multiprogramming is not supported and each process has a fixed quantum (time allocated to execute), then the CPU might spend most of its time <span style="color:#f7007f;"><b>idling</b></span>.
+Since the clock cycles of a general purpose CPU is very fast (in Ghz), we don't actually need 100% CPU power in most case.
+It is often _too fast_ to be dedicated for just one program for the entire 100% of the time.
+Hence, if multiprogramming is not supported and each process has a fixed quantum (time allocated to execute), then the CPU might spend most of its time <span style="color:#f7007f;"><b>idling</b></span>.

-- The kernel must organise jobs (code and data) <span style="color:#f77729;"><b>efficiently</b></span> so CPU always has one to execute:
+**The kernel must organise jobs (code and data) <span style="color:#f77729;"><b>efficiently</b></span> so CPU always has one to execute.**
-  - A <span style="color:#f77729;"><b>subset</b></span> of total jobs in the system is kept in memory + swap space of the disk.
+A <span style="color:#f77729;"><b>subset</b></span> of total jobs in the system is kept in memory and swap space of the disk.

-    - Remember: **Virtual memory** allows execution of processes not completely in memory.
-  - One job is selected per CPU and run by the scheduler
+Remember: **Virtual memory** allows execution of processes not completely in memory.
+One job is selected per CPU and run by the scheduler.
+{: .info}

-  - When a particular job has to wait (for I/O for example), context switch is performed.
+When a particular job has to wait (for I/O for example), context switch is performed.

 - For instance, Process A asked for user `input()`, enters Kernel Mode via supervisor call
 - If there's no input, Process A is <span style="color:#f77729;"><b>suspended</b></span> and <span style="color:#f77729;"><b>context switch</b></span> is performed (instead of returning back to Process A)
 - If we return to Process A, since Process A cannot progress without the given input, it will invoke another `input()` request again -- again and again until the input is present.
 This will waste so much resources

 ## Timesharing